Remuneration

 Incentive scheme participants include the members of the Executive Board (including the Group CEO), the Executive Leader Forum (approximately 20 senior leaders) and other leaders in Tryg (STI only).

-Tryg’s Board of Directors is not included in the incentive schemes.
+The members of Tryg’s Supervisory Board do not participate in the incentive schemes.

 STI-program participants include members of the Executive Board (including the Group CEO), the Executive Leader Forum and other leaders in Tryg.